What 15 Classic Movie Villains Look Like in Real Life

 There’s a reason the Saw franchise continues to boom—it’s lead antagonist Jigsaw gets scarier and scarier with time.
 Played by actor Tobin Bell, who has appeared on TV series like The West Wing and 24, Jigsaw/John Kramer never shies away from a gruesome and torturous murder.
 The character even got its own origin story of sorts in the 2017 feature film Jigsaw.
 If you’re not a horror fan, find out the real reason you hate scary movies.

 There’s nothing quite like giving a horror movie villain an innocent-sounding name.
 There’s no sugar from the Candyman in Clive Barker’s 1992 thriller.
 In the flick, Tony Todd plays a murderer who just so happens to have a hook for a hand who is brought back to the modern day when a graduate student questions the myth of the evil-doer.
 We could have told them you never question a serial killer.

 Some dolls are as sweet as can be, and then others are just plain creepy.
 Child’s Play took every parent’s worst nightmare about their child’s favorite toy and turned it into a terrifying film.
 Actor Brad Dourif voiced Chucky, the murderous doll who is possessed by the soul of a serial killer.
 It spawned a movie franchise, which includes 2017’s Cult of Chucky.
-These are the best Halloween movies that will scare you senseless.

 Regan MacNeil—The Exorcist